fabian7593/Tenshi/README.md

 - **AUTH_USER**: Username or email address used to authenticate with the email service.
 - **AUTH_PASSWORD**: Password used to authenticate with the email service.
 - **EMAIL_FROM**: Email address from which emails will be sent.

 <br><br>

+## Import Postman:
+You need to import your Postman collection for Tenshi to gain access to all the endpoints provided by the Tenshi modules.

+<br><br>